 - Is pregnant, or thinks she might be pregnant.
-Pregnant women should wait to get MMR vaccine until after they are no longer pregnant.
-Women should avoid getting pregnant for at least 1 month after getting MMR vaccine.
+Pregnant women should wait to get the MMR vaccine until after they are no longer pregnant.
+Women should avoid getting pregnant for at least 1 month after getting the MMR vaccine.

 - Has a weakened immune system due to disease (such as cancer or HIV/AIDS) or medical treatments (such as radiation, immunotherapy, steroids, or chemotherapy).